 Is it food-born illness or food-borne illness?
 Does your birthday mark the day you were born or the day you were borne?
-Despite these words being pronounced (and nearly spelled) the same way, they have different meanings.
-Keep reading for explanations and examples of borne vs. born, and you'll never doubt their usage again.
+Despite these words being pronounced (and nearly spelled) the same way, they do have different meanings.

 Borne is a past participle of the verb "to bear," meaning "to carry" or "to transmit."
 Borne can also mean "to endure."

 - Listeria is a food-borne illness that can make you very sick.

 - The flu is an example of an airborne disease.

 - The company has borne financial losses for years.

 In some cases, borne has a birth connotation, but only when describing the mother.
 It has a past perfect use that describes the mother carrying the child as well as giving birth.
 Some examples of using borne in a sentence include:

 - My mother had borne three daughters before she gave birth to me.

 - News spread that the queen finally had borne a son.

 - When we heard that my sister had borne her first child, we called her immediately.